jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

     - Verify that product metadata is being properly set during plan creation
     - Add additional logging to trace the flow from Stripe API to response
     - Ensure proper authorization headers are sent with the request
-  - **Status**: 🔄 In Progress - Still investigating issues with Stripe product retrieval and formatting
+  - **Status**: ✅ Resolved - Fixed by updating the Edge Function to properly parse product metadata

 - **Email Preferences Data Corruption**: The email preferences data in the database is being stored as a corrupted JSON string.
   - **Solution**: